roodgar-amirhosein/telegram-bot/README.md

 ## Important Note

 - The server must have access to a VPN in order to connect to Telegram's API.
-- Make sure the `.env` file is correctly configured with your `BOT_TOKEN` and OpenAI API key.
+- Make sure the `.env` file is correctly configured .

 ---